• Skip to primary navigation

 Once you are happy with how the Christmas tree looks and it’s all filled in, tie a knot around the last nail to secure it all together.

-Then tirm up any loose string.
+Then trim up any loose string.

 decorative christmas tree art made from string